- Served in the Department of Justice (DOJ) during the Bill Clinton administration

 In a May 2013 hearing before members of the House Oversight and Judiciary Committees, Perez testified that he could not recall ever having used his personal Verizon email account to conduct Justice Department business at his Takoma Park, Maryland home.
 This was an important matter because -- in the interests of transparency -- it is illegal for government employees to conduct government business on a personal email account.
 Perez was then confronted with emails showing conclusively that he had in fact conducted DOJ business on his home Verizon account, and he conceded their authenticity.

-Perez has been a featured speaker at a number of events held by the American Constitution Society, telling its members that "your mission and ours [at CRD] share a lot in common."
+During his tenure with CRD, Perez was a featured speaker at a number of events held by the American Constitution Society, telling its members that "your mission and ours [at CRD] share a lot in common."

 It is noteworthy that in 2005, the DOJ itself had approved a Georgia law with the same provisions and protections, and in 2008, the Supreme Court ruled 6-3 in Crawford v.
 Marion County Election Board that an Indiana law requiring photo ID did not present an undue burden on voters.
 Furthermore, South Carolina’s law explicitly addressed potential disenfranchisement by offering state-issued IDs free of charge, and free transportation to anyone who needed a ride to a location where a picture ID could be obtained.
 An extensive data review conducted by Department of Motor Vehicles Director Kevin Shwedo found that more than 900 deceased people had "voted" in recent elections in South Carolina, demonstrating that a voter ID policy could have been useful in South Carolina.